The chairman of Tesco said Britain's biggest supermarket chain will consider taking lads' mags off its shelves,

 MNS Media stated in an email that the address for MNS Media was in Mallorca.

-image of the model and a sample video, along with more still images from photo shoots.
+with a still image of the model and a sample video, along with more still images from photo shoots.
 The sites all had a banner which stated it's a massive 2013 promo offer, get 6 sites for $34.99 .
-A user has the option to purchase the promotional offer which
+A user has the option to purchase the

 These breaches constitute an infringement of the statutory requirements: Requirement to notify an ODPS and Requirement to pay a fee.